 Know Your Rights

 Unlike defendant’s rights, which nearly everyone in the country can easily recite, very few people know what rights victims have.
 We are committed to changing this!
-On this page you will find Quicktools - a series of short videos that provide basic information about victims’ rights and how to protect those rights.
+Below, you will find Quicktools - a series of short videos about victims’ rights and how to protect those rights.
 As Boutros Boutros-Ghali stated “An essential element in protecting human rights [is] a widespread knowledge among the population of what their rights are and how they can be defended.”
 From knowing which rights exist to learning how to exercise them, protecting victims’ rights starts here with our Quicktools!

 Elements of Justice (6:25)

 This Quicktool provides an overview of the rights and principles that ensure that justice systems are fair, provide meaningful participation for victims, and include resources and avenues for victim recovery.

 The right to be heard is intended to ensure victims can be active participants in the criminal justice system.
 This Quicktool provides a discussion of a victim’s right to be heard in criminal courts at release, plea, sentencing, parole and at any proceeding impacting a victim’s right.

 The right to be present gives the victim the authority to decide if he/she wants to be in the courtroom during the criminal proceedings.
 This Quicktool explains a victim’s right to be present at trial, pretrial hearings, post-conviction sentencing, and even probation and parole hearings.

 The right to notice is the right to reasonable, accurate, and timely notice of any public court proceeding, or any parole proceeding, involving the crime or of any release or escape of the accused.
 This Quicktool provides a discussion of a victim’s right to notice, and defines meaningful notice.